pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 **Custom args**

 Other than built-in args, we can set custom one.
-With `baselineArgs` and `canaryArgs` etc, we can feel free to set args, and they can be reffered as `{{ .Variant.CustomArgs }}`.
+With `baselineArgs` and `canaryArgs` etc, we can feel free to set args, and they can be reffered as `{{ .VariantArgs }}`.
 You can see the examples on the next section.

 ### Examples